 Kokanee Chalets, a fully serviced campground, is right across the road from the Crawford Bay Park, where the festival is held.
 Please phone 227-9292 for rates and reservations.
 Camping is also available at other commercial campgrounds at Gray Creek and Kootenay Bay, and lodging can be found at several nearby accommodators.
 For a comprehensive look at all the East Shore has to offer, please visit the online Kootenay Lake Visitors Guide.

-Primitive camping is available for a small fee:
+Rustic camping directly across the road from the festival grounds is available for a small fee:

 - $50 per weekend for up to a group of 4 (includes 3 nights and parking)